 Principle: The ash of the food stuff is the organic residue remains after burning of organic matter.
 Ash is due to the presence of salts or organic acids that are converted to carbonates during ashing.
 Estimation of total ash is an index of refinement of foods and a useful parameter of nutritional value of foods.
 Five gram of the moisture free sample was weighed in a previously heated, cooled and weighed crucible.
 Sample was completely charred on the hot plate, followed by heating in muffle furnace at 600oC for about 3-4 hours.
 The crucible was cooled in a desicator and weighed.
 This process was repeated till constant weight were obtained and the ash was almost white or grayish in color.
 Ash content of samples was calculated using following formula:

-Ash (g/100g) = Weight of the ash (g) Weight of sample taken (g) × 100
+Ash (g/100g) = Weight of the ash (g)/ Weight of sample taken (g) × 100

 Protein: Protein content was estimated by determining the nitrogen present in the sample using micro Kjeldahl method (NIN, 2003).
 Kel plus nitrogen estimation system was used to estimate the amount of nitrogen in the samples.